J-K-FlipFlop/gdpr_obfuscator/README.md

     "destination": "s3://<destination_bucket>/<destination_file>"
 }
 ```
-The event is intended to likely to be via a tool such as EventBridge, Step Functions, or Airflow.
+The event is intended to likely be via a tool such as EventBridge, Step Functions, or Airflow.
+An event in the form above can be passed to the Lambda function in some way to trigger it.